J35RL4R/PokeDex-V1/README.md

 Finally, we worked on adding local storage so that the user is able to easily select a previously searched pokemon.
 To match the original PokeDex, the previous pokemon show up as yellow buttons above the card.

+Once we pushed the final elements to the live site, we found that we were experiencing issues with the PokemomGo information not showing up on the webpage.
+We were being denied due to CORS.
+After some research, we added the following extension to our Google Chrome - https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related?hl=en - and our website information from the PokemonGo appeared again.

 ## PokeDex Application Screen Shot